Go-Ahead Group: Failed takeover and operations in Sweden

+During July 2000, French government owned Caisse des Dépts-Développement (C3D) submitted a bid to purchase Go-Ahead; this offer, which was valued at £326 million, was promptly rejected by the company.
+A hostile takeover bid was issued by C3D one month later; it was declared to be "unwelcome" by Go-Ahead chairman Sir Frederick Holliday.
+Go-Ahead pledged to fight for its independence and promoted its expansion plans to shareholders to persuade them to back the existing management team.
+C3D sought to integrate Go-Ahead with its Transdev S.A. bus and light rail operator.
+In October 2000, C3D's takeover effort came to nought.

-In 2000, French government owned C3D made an unsuccessful takeover bid for the company.
-In 2000, Go-Ahead entered two joint ventures with VIA-GTI and BK Tåg to operate rail services in Sweden.
+Go-Ahead entered into two joint ventures with VIA-GTI and BK Tåg to operate rail services in Sweden.
 Go-Ahead had a 39% stake in City Pendeln AB which was to operate the Citypendeln commuter rail business in Stockholm.
-Go-Ahead had a 29% stake in Sydvasten AB which operated rail services between Gothenburg and Malmö.
-Due to problems, Go-Ahead exited both ventures.
+Go-Ahead also had a 29% stake in Sydvasten AB which operated rail services between Gothenburg and Malmö.
+Go-Ahead decided to exit from both ventures in May 2000.

 Wycombe Bus Company was sold to Arriva in December 2000.